Controversies related to ME/CFS: Involuntary psychiatric hospitalisation

 There have been reported cases of forced psychiatric hospitalisation of ME/CFS patients.
 In these cases clinicians wrongly assumed ME/CFS was of psychological origin, or misdiagnosed a mental illness.

-A notable case is that of Sophia Mirza.
-Mirza was forcibly removed from her home and sectioned for two weeks by her doctors, who had come to believe her condition was psychosomatic, an action which her mother and sister said severely worsened her condition, through post exertional malaise.
+A notable case is that of Sophia Mirza, the first woman in the United Kingdom to have ME/CFS listed officially as a cause of death.
+Mirza was forcibly removed from her home and sectioned for two weeks by her doctors, who had come to believe her condition was psychosomatic.
+Her mother and sister said the treatment severely worsened her condition, through post exertional malaise.
 Her health deteriorated after being released from the psychiatric unit, and two years later she died.
-An inquest into her death revealed it to be due to renal failure due to dehydration as a result of chronic fatigue syndrome.
+An inquest into her death revealed it to be due to renal failure due to dehydration as a result of chronic fatigue syndrome (evidenced by ganglionitis in the dorsal root ganglia).

 Naming

-There has been much historical debate over whether to use the term Myalgic Encephalomyelitis or Chronic Fatigue Syndrome to describe the disease, therefore, the compromise Myalgic Encephalomyelitis/Chronic Fatigue Syndrome is often used.
+There has been much debate over whether to use the term "Myalgic Encephalomyelitis" or "Chronic Fatigue Syndrome" to describe the condition.
+As a compromise, most professional publications use the term "Myalgic Encephalomyelitis/Chronic Fatigue Syndrome" (commonly abbreviated as ME/CFS).

 The term chronic fatigue syndrome is criticised for focusing on a single symptom, while its use has lead many to confuse ME/CFS with general chronic fatigue.
-The term "fatigue" trivialises the illness and discourages research into potential treatments.
-According to a survey of medical trainees at a school in the United States, a condition described as "chronic fatigue syndrome" is considered less serious than a condition described as "myalgic encephalopathy".
+Critics argue the term "fatigue" trivialises the illness and discourages research into potential treatments.
+According to a survey of medical trainees at DePaul University, a condition described as "chronic fatigue syndrome" is considered less serious by the trainees than a condition described as "myalgic encephalopathy".

 The term myalgic encephalomyelitis has also been criticised, as the symptom myalgia (muscle pain) is not experienced by everyone with the disease.
 Additionally, before ME/CFS was considered a biological condition, the name ME was seen as reinforcing the illness as it "legitimised" patient's symptoms.

-In 2015 the National Academy of Medicine recommended changing the name to Systemic Exertion Intolerance Disease (SEID) in their report "Beyond Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Redefining an Illness"'.
-However, this new name was not widely adopted.
+In 2015, the National Academy of Medicine recommended changing the name to Systemic Exertion Intolerance Disease (SEID).However, this new name has not been widely adopted.